Guinean military officer says President Alpha Conde arrested, as apparent coup unfolds - KESQ

 CNN has not independently verified the authenticity of the videos.

+In a statement published Sunday, the African Union (AU) condemned what it called a “power grab.”

+AU Chairperson H.E.
+Felix Tshisekedi and the chairperson of the AU Commission, H.E.
+Moussa Faki Mahamat, asked for the “immediate release of President Alpha Conde,” according to the statement.

-United Nations Secretary General Antonio Guterres called for Conde’s release, as reports of the apparent coup unfolded.
+United Nations Secretary-General Antonio Guterres also called for Conde’s release, as reports of the apparent coup unfolded.

 “I am personally following the situation in Guinea very closely.
 I strongly condemn any takeover of the government by force of the gun and call for the immediate release of President Alpha Conde,” Guterres said in a tweet Sunday.